Coronavirus can travel farther and faster inside restaurants than previously thought, South Korean study suggests

 “There’s a degree of chance here because you don’t necessarily know where you’re going to be seated, and you don’t know what the air flow in the restaurant is.
 So you’re taking a chance when you go in,” says Martinello, the Yale associate professor.

 Martinello said there was important information missing from the study, including whether the AC units had filters to clean the recirculated air inside the restaurant.
 What’s more, he added, the researchers didn’t publish the genome sequences that they had analyzed, which was a red flag.
-This particular novel coronavirus has 30,000 base pairs, which Martinello described as a “fair amount of genetic material.”
+This particular novel coronavirus has a “fair amount of genetic material," Martinello points out.

 “They say they’re the same,” Marintello says about the genome sequences, which supports the idea that the saleswoman likely infected the others.
 “But were they exactly the same?
 What was that degree of relatedness?
 And how did they define that they were the same?
 They don’t get into that, which I wish they did.
 That may be a reason why they ended up in this journal rather than something with a higher profile.”